 To demonstrate the capability and applicability of decadal climate prediction products, DWD, BSC, Met Office and CMCC will perform one case study each including up-to-date forecasts up to 10 years ahead covering the proposed sectors.
-A standard format for presenting the case studies to C3S and the users will be agreed on at the mid-term project meeting.
-Where appropriate we will also utilise new findings from WP1 regarding multimodel skill analysis to inform the case studies when available.
+All case studies follow an analysis protocol including post-processing, skill analysis and uncertainty information, e.g. via bootstrap resampling or fair scores.